gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 = Other great features include but not limited to: =

-* **Custom Fields** Add extra fields to your optin form to capture additional data from subscribers.
+* **Custom Fields:** Add extra fields to your optin form to capture additional data from subscribers.
 * **Optin Campaign Schedule:** Allows you to specify a start and end date when an optin campaign is scheduled for display.
 * **Advance Analytics:** Get important metrics to improve your lead-generation strategy and make data-driven decisions to increase your revenue.
 * **Custom CSS:** An advance customization feature that allows you to customize your optin campaigns with your CSS styles.